bcervantes-keedio/kloudsense/README.md

 ## What is it?
 KloudSense is a Observability platform for monitoring, alerting, analytics and prediction of a BigData cluster's state.
-This provides information about the current state of cluster and it's possible errors on the future.
-Also, this platform can make operations in cluster's nodes based in a rules-engine which decides the correct way to fix the known errors.
+This tool provides information about the current state of the cluster, as well as being able to predict possible errors.
+With these predictions, KloudSense automatically undertakes corrective procedures in cluster's infrastructure; based in its own rules-engine, to prevent these errors from occurring.

 ## Capabilities
-KloudSense capabilities depends on the target.
-Now KloudSense only supports DC/OS clusters monitoring, but in the future it will can work also with Cloudera clusters.
+KloudSense capabilities depends on the cluster’s framework.
+Currently, KloudSense only supports DC/OS clusters monitoring.
+Development is on its way to support Cloudera's based clusters.